 1.Use the outside scholarship to fund the purchase of a new computer.
 Brown will allow you to use an outside scholarship one-time during your four years to purchase a computer.
 This first year may be a good time to take advantage of this opportunity and make the most of your outside scholarship award.
 Simply provide our office with a copy of the computer purchase receipt.

-Q: Is the Frank Scholarship renewable?
+Renewal of the Frank Scholarship

 Frank Scholars will be eligible to receive their award throughout their undergraduate years at Brown based on their continuing enrollment and their demonstrated financial need as evaluated by the Office of Financial Aid.